Contract check · Employment offer

 The short answer

 A relocation repayment clause in an offer letter typically requires you to repay some or all of the relocation assistance provided if you leave — voluntarily or involuntarily, depending on the clause — within a defined period, commonly one to two years.
 The clause language determines what triggers repayment (resignation only, or any departure including being laid off), how the amount is calculated (flat repayment or prorated by time served), and how repayment would be collected (final paycheck deduction, demand, or legal action).
 Whether the clause applies if the employer terminates you without cause is a distinction that matters and is almost always answered by the clause's specific trigger language.
-Scan your offer to see what your relocation repayment clause says before accepting.

 What Dang reviews here: Dang reviews the clause language in your offer letter and employment agreement — what the relocation repayment, non-compete, arbitration, and at-will terms say and what to ask about them.
 It does not verify wage, hour, or leave compliance.